moduloTech/toolbox/README.md

 This Handbook has been written and updated by all the developers of moduloTech, feel free to submit your own pull request and keep this page **beautiful** and **uptodate**

+Any time you feel like someone is slipping away from this methodology, feel free to push them back to this document.

 # Comments

 Commenting your code is mandatory and part of the process of making friends at moduloTech YaY 😃